nielsenjared/nielsenjared.github.io/content/blog/big-o-quadratic-time-complexity/index.md

 Why?

-Regardless of the size of the input, our algorithm will perform the same, or a _constant_, number of operations.
+Regardless of the size of the input, our algorithm will perform the same, or, a _constant_ number of operations.

 ### Math O’Clock 🧮 🕝

-Quadratic is the fancy adjective used to describe _squaring_, or raising to the power of 2.
+"Quadratic" is the fancy adjective used to describe _squaring_, or raising to the power of 2.

 It’s from the Latin _quadrus_, which means, you guessed it, square.